albchia/Fashion-Blog-Project/README.md

 ## Contributing

-This repository is the project created by myself during the Codecademy Program.
+This is the repository of the project created by myself during the Codecademy Program.
 Therefore, pull requests will not be accepted.

 > For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).